adrfer/git-oh-my/README.md

 # Git Oh My
-Quick and dirty git configuration files for the lazy ones
+Quick and dirty git configuration files for the lazy ones.

-Code tested in `GNU bash 3.2.57` and `Git 2.5.4 (Apple Git-61)`.
+Code tested in `GNU bash 3.2.57` and `Git 2.5.4`.

 ## Usage